MrPengi/2D-Physics-Simulation/README.txt

-Physics Simulation made by Matthew Jackson for Physics For Games Assesment.
+Physics Simulation made by Matthew Jackson for Physics For Games Assesment using the AIE bootstrap framework.

 This application includes evidence supporting Physics Joints, alongside the other c++ assesment requirements.